Root cause, faster

 Stop rebuilding the investigation trail from scratch.

 When production breaks, the issue is only part of the story.
-FaultLens keeps errors, releases, and environments connected so your team spends time diagnosing - not reconstructing what happened.
+FaultLens keeps errors, releases, environments, and issue context attached so your team can diagnose faster instead of reconstructing what changed.

 IssueProduction failure anchor